kpet/clvk/README.md

 If you already have a perfetto library in your system, you still need to provide the path to the SDK directory so the build system can find `perfetto.h`.
-But you should also add the following option to CMake:
+But you should also provide the following option to CMake:
    - `-DCLVK_PERFETTO_LIBRARY=<your_perfetto_library_name>`

 By default, `clvk` will use the `InProcess` backend of `perfetto`, which means